 Support the gut – raw balanced diet, high quality complex probiotics (VAN Skin & Coat Formula, Kefir, fermented foods), minimise carbohydrates, add soluble bowel fibre (prebiotics).

-My experience has shown me that advanced cancer can be very difficult to treat, and I am always very open and honest when communicating with clients that realistic outcomes must always be considered.
-The combination of surgery, diet, supplements, herbs, and sometimes chemotherapy, can provide good outcomes for cancer therapy, but on the whole short term remission is very often the best we can hope for.
+Advanced cancer can be very difficult to treat, and realistic outcomes must always be considered.
+The combination of surgery, diet, supplements, herbs, and sometimes chemotherapy, can provide good outcomes for cancer therapy, but on the whole short term remission is very often the best that can be hoped for.

 We endeavour to deliver the best information possible on natural health and diets for dogs and cats.
 Our articles involve contributions from senior veterinarians and are researched thoroughly.
 They remain the opinion of Vets All Natural however and we would always recommend seeking professional advice specific to your pet from a veterinarian. © Copyright 2015 Vets All Natural.
 All Rights Reserved